Skip to main content

 SPECIAL SITUATIONS

-Public Health Risks — We may disclose to authorized public health or government officials medical information about you for public health activities such as the following:
+Public Health Risks: We may disclose to authorized public health or government officials medical information about you for public health activities such as the following:

-• for purposes related to the quality, safety or effectiveness of an FDA-regulated product or service
+• for purposes related to the quality, safety or effectiveness of an FDA-regulated product or

-• to prevent or control disease, injury or disability
+• to prevent or control disease, injury or disability;

-• to report births and deaths
+• to report births and deaths;

-• to report child abuse or neglect
+• to report child abuse or neglect;

-• to report reactions to medications or problems with food or other products
+• to report reactions to medications or problems with food or other products;

-• to notify people of recalls or replacements of products they may be using
+• to notify people of recalls or replacements of products they may be using;

-• to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or conditions
+• to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition;

 • to notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.